chetools/float_cam/README.md

 ## Who/Why?
-I am a Chemical Engineering professor and developed this tool for my online lectures.
+I am a Chemical Engineering professor at UC and developed this tool for my online lectures.
-But found it to be even more beneficial with younger kids when pursuing my passion for kindling the love of learning among middle and high school kids.
+But found it to be even more beneficial with younger kids when pursuing my passion for sparking the love of learning among middle and high school kids.

-Fun, Intense, NO FEAR Learning - carloscomail@gmail.com
+Intense, NO FEAR Learning for Kids - you'd be amazed what your kids can accomplish with the right online environment - carloscomail@gmail.com